-Many attend religious services, and are revitalized and reassured by the word of God; but through neglect of meditation, caution, and prayer, they lose the blessing, and find themselves more deprived than before they received it.
+Many attend church services, and are revitalized and reassured by the word of God; but through daily neglect of meditation, caution, and prayer, they lose the blessing, and find themselves more deprived than before they received it.
 Often, they feel that God has dealt hardly with them.
 They do not see that the fault is their own.
-By disconnecting themselves from Jesus, they have shut away the light of His presence.
+By daily disconnecting themselves from Jesus, they have shut away the light of His presence.

-It would be well for us to spend unselfish hour each day in contemplation of the life of Christ (Psalm 119:105).
+It would be well for us to spend special time each day in contemplation of the life of Christ (Psalm 119:105).
 We should take it point by point, and let the mind grasp each scene, especially the ending ones.
 As we meditate upon His great sacrifice for us, our confidence in Him will be more persistent, our love will grow, and we shall be more deeply infused with His spirit.
 If we would be saved at last, we must learn the lesson of penitence and humiliation at the foot of the cross (John 3:16).